 5030 Vassar Road, Grand Blanc, Michigan 48439.
 (810) 341-4029.

 Assistant GMs: John Lindley, Mike Kaye, Ed Menzel, and Greg Smith

-Brackets: The World Email Championships for Victory in the Pacific are split into three brackets: A BPA Open Single-Elimination Bracket, the Open King-of-the-Hill Ladder Bracket, and the Top Ten Invitational Bracket.
-The triple format was chosen to permit an intense level of competition among the top ranked players by pitting them against all of the other top ranked players, foster competition at every level, allow the tournament to finish in less than two years, and repeat the process by bringing the very best from each format of competition together every two years.
+Brackets: The World Email Championships for Victory in the Pacific are split into three brackets: The BPA Open Single-Elimination Bracket, the Open King-of-the-Hill Ladder Bracket, and the Top Ten Invitational Bracket.
+This triple format was chosen to permit an intense level of competition among the top ranked players by pitting them against all of the other top-ranked players, foster competition at every level, allow the tournament to finish in less than two years, and repeat the process by bringing the very best from each format of competition together every two years.
 The discarded alternative was to adopt a 3-4 year format that might eliminate a top player by virtue of a single run of bad luck.
-(Of course, in a way, the current brackets could be looked at as a 4 year tournament -- with prizes every two years.)
+(Of course, in a way, the current brackets could be looked at as a 4-year tournament -- with prizes every two years.)